mik-moo/Read_between_the_wines/Technologies.md

 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.

 ## Database Storage
-Postgrel is the database we intend to use, and we will Tableau to display the data and the presentation.
+ For the database section, we will utilize an ERD (Entity Relationship Diagram) in addition to pgAdmin 4 within Postgres SQL for data storage.

 ## Machine Learning
+In the machine learning portion, our training a unsupervised learning model with a K-means clustering algorithm.
 SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is -----.
 Extra ML verbiage here.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We will use Tableau to display the data and presentation.